nicoletrogers/nibrsbook/docs/offense.md

 |Organized Abuse (Dog Fighting And Cock Fighting)                                                                                             |             86|         0.00\%|
 |Total                                                                                                                                        |      2,423,181|          100\%|

+We'll look in more detail about the subtype of offenses for animal cruelty.
+Table \@ref(tab:offenseCrimeSubcategories) shows each possible subtype for animal cruelty and how often they occur.
+There were about 10,000 cases of animal cruelty reporting to NIBRS in 2019 and over two-thirds are for neglect of the animal.
+Over a quarter are for torturing or abandoning the poor animal.
+And the remaining small share of offenses are for sexual abuse of the animal or for forcing them to fight other animals.
+These subtypes provide a lot more information about the crime that occurred, but still has some uncertainties.
+We don't, for example, know the type of animal involved or the severity of the abuse (other than that it was serious enough for police to become involved).
+Still, this is a large improvement in our understanding of this crime (and others which have subtypes), and an colossal improvement when compared with UCR data.

 Table: (\#tab:offenseCrimeSubcategoriesAnimalAbuse)The number and percent of crime subtypes for animal abuse.